-This archaeological site is located outskirts of Monaragala about 170 km from Colombo.
-It will take about well over 3 hours to reach the archaeological site from Colombo.
-The journey takes about 1 or 2 hours less if you start the journey from beach holiday destinations in the west of Southern coastal belt.
-The site is open for the public on a daily basis and no requirement to pay entrance fees.
-This monastery complex had been a Buddhist religious centre and was consisted of five units (panchawasa system).
+If you plan to visit Maligawila temple from west and south coast beaches resorts, the journey takes about 1 to 2 hours less if you start the journey from beach holiday destinations in the west of Southern coast.
+The site is open for the public, there is no requirement to pay entrance fees.
+This monastery complex had been a Buddhist religious centre and was consisted of five units (Panchawasa system).

 After discovering the site in 1934, it underwent restoration for several years from 1936.
 But again it had to be restored after the extensive damaged in 1948 due to the vandalism.